kaidez/javascript-prototype-screencast/scripts/02-script.md

 And, onto the functions...so the first function will set individual options for each home.
 So I'll create a function called setOptions and place it directly onto the prototype...and that code will look like this.

 And for starters, I'm gonna pass a parameter called "pool", which will define whether or not the house has a pool.
+And that means I have to type this.pool-equals-pool inside the function.

-And just to confirm what code gets returned, I'll go to the bottom, and directly below var test, I'll write "test-dot-homeOptions".
+And just to confirm what code gets returned, I'll add a console.log statement that returns the value of pool...console.log...this.pool.
+And then go to the bottom, and directly below var test, I'll write "test-dot-homeOptions".

 Now, passing params like this...it's fine if I have only 1 or 2 parameters, but if I want more than that (and I do), whoever uses this code will have to enter the params in a specific order and there's no guarantee that will happen, and if they don't follow the order, errors will happen, so this is messy...